Humberto Viviani

-Humberto Viviani Ribera (born 10 December 1980) is a Bolivian football manager and former player who played as a defender.
+Humberto Viviani Ribera (born 10 December 1980) is a Bolivian football manager of Club Jorge Wilstermann and former player who played as a defender.
+He is the current manager of Jorge Wilstermann.

 Career

 Born in Riberalta, Viviani represented Chaco Petrolero, The Strongest, Pompeya, Aurora and Universitario Sucre in a professional output.
 He subsequently represented amateur sides Fancesa, Ciclón Tarija, Enrique Happ, Municipal Tiquipaya and Oruro Royal.
 He retired in 2014 with Tiquipaya.

 In 2019, after working at Enrique Happ's youth categories and as an assistant manager at Arauco Prado, Viviani was appointed manager of Atlético Palmaflor.
 He achieved a first-ever promotion to the Primera División in his first season, but was sacked on 9 December 2020, after a poor run of form.

 On 18 December 2020, Viviani was named manager of former club Aurora.
+He resigned on 17 October 2021, and returned to Palmaflor on 3 November.

+Viviani was sacked from Palmaflor on 22 October 2022, and had a short spell abroad in charge of Armenian club FC Van before returning to his home country with Libertad Gran Mamoré on 20 July 2023.
+He resigned from the latter on 6 November, and took over Guabirá two days later.

+On 1 August 2024, Viviani was sacked from Guabirá.
+On 3 December, he was named manager of fellow top tier side Real Tomayapo, but was also dismissed the following 6 July.

+On 5 August 2025, Viviani was appointed manager of Jorge Wilstermann.